4 Workforce Optimization Techniques for Onboarding

 Every company has its unique mix of tools and technologies it uses to get work done.
 Even if a new hire used the same tool at a previous job, every place has its own conventions and customizations.
 A new employee will feel less overwhelmed once joining their team if they already have a degree of comfort using the technology they’ll need to be productive.
 This is another area where automated tools can help provide the training through webinars, step-through wizards and time to explore the set-up.

 Take the same approach with the admin technology they’ll be expected to use as well.
-Putting up a “how-to” poster or guide next to the time clock they’ll be using each day is one option.Time clocks with larger screens may be used to provide some information on the quick onboarding training modules, including how to use the clock properly itself.
+Putting up a “how-to” poster or guide next to the punch clock they’ll be using each day is one option.Time clocks with larger screens may be used to provide some information on the quick onboarding training modules, including how to use the clock properly itself.
 A biometric time clock can offer placement guidance, helping new employees place their fingers or eyes in the right place to get a quality enrollment template that will be used to match future “punches.”

 Create a move forward plan